 Rumor: I hear Eagle Mountain is going to build a fishing reservoir park for the public to fish in.
 Is this true?

 Fact: This concept has been considered by Eagle Mountain City in prior years but there are no active plans to pursue a fishing reservoir park at this time.

 Rumor: Where in Eagle Mountain can I take larger trash items (broken furniture, old rugs, broken appliances, etc.) that won’t fit in regular trash cans?

 Fact: Residents have a couple of options.
 They can always take their items to the Intermountain Regional Landfill in Fairfield.
 Eagle Mountain City provides two free dump passes per calendar year.
 Residents can also take advantage of the annual community clean-up dumpsters in the spring and fall.

 Rumor: Has the observatory in Walden Park been canceled?

 Fact: Designs are currently being completed for the new observatory in Walden Park.
-Eagle Mountain City is anticipating construction to begin in the spring of this year with the project completed in 2023.
+Eagle Mountain City is anticipating construction to begin in 2024.

 Rumor: Charging electric vehicles is difficult due to a lack of infrastructure.
 Is the City working on this?